afriteknz/k8s-infrastructure/README.md

 #### Design Choices/Considerations

+**Tools, Processes and workflows**

+- Multi repo - (Github - You can also use Azure repos)
+- GitOps - Pull-based CI/CD - (ArgoCD - you can also use FluxCD for this)
+- CI/CD - (Github Actions  - you can also use Azure DevOps or Jenkins)

 **Why poly repo structure**

   Question: Should you store your #kubernetes manifests in the same repo with your #application code?
 If you want to store them in the same repo, why?